rb80/oracle-hospitality-integration-platform-bootcamp-customers/implementation-use-cases-for-property.md

 ## 35-Email Invoice OPTIONAL

 Send a copy of the invoice to email.
-Change the value within `emailAddress`

 1. getFolioTypes.
 Use this API to fetch the folio type configured for executing the postEmailFolioReport API

 2. Send a copy of the invoice to email.
-Change the value within `emailAddress`
+Optionally, change the `emailAddress`

 3. Fetch a copy of the invoice in Base64 format.
 Use any public website to convert Base64 into pdf to view it, for example [Base64 Guru](https://base64.guru/converter/decode/pdf).